-Unless otherwise specified, all information given in the document refers to the Company's FY 2019.
+Unless otherwise specified, all information given in the document refers to the Company's FY 2020.

 All figures are stated in thousands of Euros.
+Any discrepancies in the sums/differences shown in the tables are due to rounding.

 A. Business and Performance